Think about all of the hard work you put into creating your content. Don’t let all of that hard work go to waste.

 As you can see, all of these searches have slight variations that will end up giving you different results.
 Then you’ll just need to scan through Google to determine if the link roundups are worth pursuing.

 When you’re doing this, you want to make sure that you’re finding link roundups that are active.
 Otherwise, you could be wasting your time pitching to sites that are no longer doing roundups.

 So click on the Tools button and narrow the results to Past month.
 Here’s an example of what this looks like when searching for link roundups related to marketing.

 Look at the dates of the top results.
 All of these are recent link roundups in the marketing industry.

 Each one of these websites can be added to the spreadsheet.

-Continue going through the results and changing the search variations for other advanced operators that I showed you earlier.
+Continue going through the results and changing the search variations for other advanced operators.
 You can also add words and phrases like: